AxMeNi/GeoclassificationMPS/Guide I · Navigate the code.md

 - Dividing calculate_indicators in several smaller functions could help simplify the code.
 - The analyze_global_MDS function is used to compare multiple simulations (different deesse_output results).
 It processes an ensemble of dissimilarity matrices computed for a specific indicator, such as Jensen-Shannon divergence or Hamming topological distance, where each matrix corresponds to a single simulation.
 The function identifies the four most distant points in the MDS representation of each matrix.
 These quadruplets are then combined into a single set to calculate the "global" Jensen-Shannon divergence and the "global" Hamming topological distance.

+## ⮕ display_functions.py

+- The display_functions script contains all the functions designed to plot or visualize indicators, simulations, and masks.
+- Colors used in the plots can be modified directly within these functions.
+- Titles, legends, size, disposition and symbology can also be modified directly within these functions.